ipaqmaster/vfio/README.md

 `-hostaudio`

-   Try to use a pulseaudio server on the host for guest audio, will also try to automatically start it.
+   Try to use the host's audio server for guest audio and also tries to start it.

-`-cmdline/-append & /-initrd/-initramfs & /-kernel/0k`
+`-cmdline/-append & /-initrd/-initramfs & /-kernel/-k`

 Optionally pass a kernel file either self compiled or straight out of /boot to tinker with.
 Pass useful arguments to it with -cmdline such as console=ttyS0 and root=/dev/vda1. -initrd typically only required if kernel image built without relevant drivers or if there's licensing issues.

 `-quiet/-q/-silence/-s`

    Try to be quiet, only printing any errors we run into.
-Useful after your 1320th run.
+Useful after your 1786th run.

 `-bios '/path/to/that.fd'`